-Some private companies use student loan forgiveness as a recruitment tool.
-A few of these include:
+Some private companies, such as Chegg, use student loan forgiveness as a recruitment tool.
+A few others include:

 Aetna: If you work for this healthcare company full-time, it will match your payments of up to $2,000 per year, for a maximum of $10,000 toward your student loans.
 Part-time employees are eligible for half that.

-PricewaterhouseCoopers: This financial services company offers a similar deal—$1,200 per year or $100 per month, up to a total of $10,000, toward student loans for its associates and senior associates.
+PricewaterhouseCoopers: This financial services company offers up to $1,200 per year, up to a total of $10,000, toward student loans for its associates and senior associates.

 Grants to pay off student loans for single mothers

 This one is a bit difficult—there aren’t a lot of student loan forgiveness programs specifically for single mothers.